Questions and answers about certification

 If the employee is not subject to taxes in Sweden, documents that show this must be appended to the application.
 Such as a SINK decision from the Swedish Tax Agency and salary specifications for income from the company in the home country.

 Yes, salary specifications must be appended for the current year.
-For previous years, the employee’s compilation of statements of earnings is enough.
+For previous years, the employee’s compilation of all statements of earnings from the Swedish Tax Agency is enough.

 Family members are covered by the certification process when they apply for a residence permit at the same time that the employee submits his or her application.
 If family members submit their application at a different time, the certification process does not apply.

 Yes, but marriage certificates for spouses and birth certificates for children must be translated to Swedish or English by a certified translator.

 No, a copy of the decision will come in the post.